UtaUtaUtau/nnsvs-db-converter/README.md

  A new argument `--num-processes` or `-T` is added for this.
 This sets the number of processes used.
 Setting it to 0 uses all of your cores. **Be careful when using this option**

+## Sampling Rate Checking
+ As of 12/30/2023, `nnsvs-db-converter` now adds a way to check for the sampling rates of each audio file.
+It will automatically change the sampling rate to the one specified if this does not match.
+By default, it will make sure all audio files are 44100 Hz.
+This setting can be turned off by passing `-r 0`.

 ## .ds file and label export

  `nnsvs-db-converter` supports exporting `.ds` files and label files. `.ds` files can be exported for usage with [SlurCutter,](https://github.com/openvpi/dataset-tools/releases) and label files can be exported for checking the segmented labels or generally for segmenting an NNSVS database.
 You can export in Audacity format or HTK format.
 Read more about how to use this in [the help text.](#help-text-from-the-file-itself)